GA-MO/glud-component/docs/typography-helper.md

-Change the size and color of the text
+Change the size, weight and color of the text

 ### Sizes
+There are 7 sizes to choose from:

 ```jsx
 <>